-- The veteran served at least one day during a wartime period;
+- The veteran served at least one day during a wartime period.

-- The veteran had at least 90 active duty days in service;
+- The veteran had at least 90 active duty days in service.

-- The veteran received a discharge that was other than dishonorable;
+- The veteran received a discharge that was other than dishonorable.

-- The applicant meets certain financial criteria.
+- The applicant meets specific financial criteria.